deeesp/deeesp.github.io/_posts/2020-03-28-Parameter_n_convolution.md

 <center><img src="{{site.baseurl}}/images/week03/03-1/Hubel_and_Weisel.png" alt="Hubel_and_Weisel" style="zoom:55%;" /></center>

 <div align="center">Figure 13.
-Hubel & Weisel's experiments with visual stimuli in cat brains <div>
+Hubel & Weisel's experiments with visual stimuli in cat brains </div>

 Hubel and Weisel experiments used electrodes to measure neural firings in cat brains in response to visual stimuli.
 They discovered that neurons in the V1 region are only sensitive to certain areas of a visual field (called "receptive fields"), and detect oriented edges in that area.
 For example, they demonstrated that if you showed the cat a vertical bar and start rotating it, at a particular angle the neuron will fire.
 Similarly, as the bar moves away from that angle, the activation of the neuron diminishes.
 These activation-selective neurons Hubel & Weisel named "simple cells", for their ability to detect local features.